 Dynamite XI: Ditto the same episode, though for different reasons.
 First, the audience's disbelief is strained when all the federal, state, and local law enforcement agencies—much less Team Gibbs—can't capture Harper Dearing, a frail old man who is on the Most Wanted List.
 Then, nearly every one of the characters seemed to be juggling the Idiot Ball during the NCIS evacuation: DiNozzo and Ziva try to escape NCIS by taking the elevator on the same end of the building as the bomb.note Which, FYI, is also a BAD idea in Real Life, as you're always supposed to evacuate a building through the stairwell.
 McGee and Vance are still in the bullpen, not far from the same side of the building as the bomb.
 Abby stays in her lab, which is right next to the bomb, making Gibbs run down there to help her.
 And not surprisingly, EVERYONE is in the line of fire when the bomb explodes.
 Furthermore, the very end of the episode, right after Ducky gets the phone call, he keels over with a heart attack, which (like the above troper said) was just the writers being cruel to a character for the sake of being cruel to a character.
 Overall, the whole episode seems like it was supposed to be a dramatic cliffhanger with a nigh-unstoppable villain, but the characters were acting SO STUPID that it'll take a pretty big saving throw in order to fix it in next season's premiere.

 lazyfox: In House, I can't remember the name of the episode, but it was one of those "day in the life of" featuring Cuddy.
 Basically, the entire episode was about what a day for Cuddy is like.
 Cuddy is confronted with a patient who's suing the hospital for reattaching his thumb when he specifically requested not to.
 The reason was because his insurance wouldn't cover a reattachment, but would cover stitching the wound closed.
 The doctor decided to act on his own and reattach the thumb anyway.
 Now, I know it's Cuddy's job to defend the hospital and its staff, especially when it comes to potentially serious financial matters.
 But that still doesn't make me any less pissed off with her attitude towards the patient.
 Cuddy, your doctor broke the damn law.
 It's illegal to perform a procedure or treatment on any mentally sound person without their consent.
 He specifically stated that he didn't want his thumb sewn on.
 It was done anyway.
 And then he was charged full price for a procedure he didn't ask for.
 It's especially bad considering one of the other sidestories about how the evil insurance company is trying to cheat them out of money they deserve.
 She's doing the same thing to the patient!
 The worst part is a line that seriously made me want to smack her across the face, which was essentially: "Our services aren't free, and we'll get our money even if it means taking your house (yes, she specifically mentioned taking his house as a means of payment)."
 Jesus Cuddy, why don't you just bust his kneecaps and demand protection money while you're at it?
 He specifically stated he didn't want that procedure done.
-This is one of the myriad reasons why it's a good thing to have a national health service like the one in this troper's country, assuming her government doesn't destroy it.
+This is one of the myriad reasons why it's a good thing to have a national health service like the one in my country.

 Troper/Hyrin: Yes, House was supposed to be a Know It All Jerkass, but driving his car into a dining room that, less than a minute before, he was fully aware held several people -including a child- because he didn't like that his ex had moved on from dating a manipulative, narcissistic, drug addicted sociopath was the moment that I walked away from the series and never looked back.